-- 1. We're using bs="ts" to use the shrinkage thin plate regression spline.
-More technical detail on these smooths can be found on their manual page ?smooth.construct.ts.smooth.spec. - We've not specified basis complexity (k) at the moment.
-Note that if you want to specify the same complexity for multiple terms, it's often easier to make a variable that can then be given as k (for example, setting k1<-15 and then setting k=k1 in the required s() terms).
+- 1. We are using bs="ts" to use the shrinkage thin plate regression spline.
+More technical detail on these smooths can be found on their manual page ?smooth.construct.ts.smooth.spec. - 2.
+We have not specified basis complexity (k) at the moment.
+Note that if you want to specify the same complexity for multiple terms, it's often easier to create a variable that can then be provided to k (for example, specify k1 <-15 and then set k=k1 in the required s() terms).